-Load bearing wall is a wall that bears a load reposing upon it, which depends on weight constructing and the work of foundation structure.
-Usually, this type of wall used for large buildings. e.g. housing or tall buildings construction work.
+A load-bearing wall is a wall that bears a load reposing upon it, which depends on weight construction and the work of foundation structure.
+Usually, this type of wall is used for large buildings. e.g. housing or tall buildings construction work.
 It is mainly made with brick, concrete block, or stone.
-Load bearing wall helps to transfer weight from root to the foundation.
-This type of wall depends on types of buildings and their number of stories that are assessed to a suitable thickness to bear the weight above them.
+The load bearing wall helps to transfer weight from the root to the foundation.
+This type of wall depends on the types of buildings and their number of stories that are assessed to a suitable thickness to bear the weight above them.
 Without this wall, there is a chance for instability in walls’ foundation works.
 Another, this type of wall can also be exterior and interior.
-Load bearing walls are flexible because it is easy to spend a little amount of money than other types of walls, as it is the traditional framed structure of constructing buildings.
-The load bearing walls can be reinforced or unreinforced masonry walls.
+Load-bearing walls are flexible because it is easy to spend a little amount of money than other types of walls, as it is the traditional framed structure of constructing buildings.
+The load-bearing walls can be reinforced or unreinforced masonry walls.

 Reinforced Masonry Wall

-A reinforced masonry wall is made with any type of brick, concrete or another type of masonry materials that strengthened the use of other buildings materials to increase resistance to deterioration due to weight bearing or other forms of stress.
-This type of wall could be a non-load bearing or load bearing.
+A reinforced masonry wall is made with any type of brick, concrete, or another type of masonry materials that strengthened the use of other buildings materials to increase resistance to deterioration due to weight-bearing or other forms of stress.
+This type of wall could be a non-load-bearing or load-bearing.
 One of the common examples of masonry involves exterior walls that are created using concrete blocks or clay bricks.
 Along with these materials, steel rods are works into the structure, often using some type of vertical framework that allows bearing the weight of connecting walls and floors within the building.
-The use of this type of walls helps it to resist pressure forces and heavy compression loads.
-During earthquake or failure of under heavy compression loads, the unreinforced walls could be crack horizontally.
-The purpose of this type of walls protects the walls from cracks and makes the strength to fight against unexpected earthquakes or other kinds of natural disasters.
+The use of this type of wall helps it to resist pressure forces and heavy compression loads.
+During an earthquake or failure under heavy compression loads, the unreinforced walls could be crack horizontally.
+The purpose of this type of wall protects the walls from cracks and makes the strength to fight against unexpected earthquakes or other kinds of natural disasters.
 To defeat these problems, reinforced walls are used; and their quantity and spacing are based on walls and structure conditions.
 Reinforcement can be used both in horizontal and vertical order at a required layoff.

 Depending on which materials are used, and how they are located, reinforced masonry (RM) walls can be divided into the following categories: